 The Diefenbunker is a four-story, 100,000 square foot underground bunker, built between 1959 and 1961.
-During the Cold War it was intended to house 535 Canadian government officials and military officers in the event of a nuclear war.
+During the Cold War, it was intended to house 535 Canadian government officials and military officers in the event of a nuclear war.
 It served as Canadian Forces Station Carp until 1994.

 For years it protected us from 75 feet underground and we knew virtually nothing about it.
 Today, it operates as a not-for-profit, charitable museum and boasts award winning tours and programs.

-The volunteers from the village of Carp began to give tours of the bunker in 1995 and 1996, in order to raise funds for a new community library, to be built in one of the Diefenbunker’s exterior buildings.
+The volunteers from the Village of Carp began to give tours of the bunker in 1995 and 1996, in order to raise funds for a new community library, to be built in one of the Diefenbunker’s exterior buildings.
 The tours were a huge success, and drew in thousands of people over the first few days.
 A group of volunteers formed the Diefenbunker Development Group in 1997 to discuss the possibility of preserving the building and opening a Cold War museum on site.

 With the dedication of a group of volunteers, many of whom were former employees of the bunker, the Diefenbunker incorporated as Diefenbunker: Canada’s Cold War Museum in 1997, a private, non-profit and registered charity.
 In 1998, the Diefenbunker Museum was open to the public year-round, operated entirely by volunteers.

-The mandate of the Diefenbunker is to increase throughout Canada and the world, interest in and a critical understanding of the Cold War, by preserving the bunker as a national historic site, and operating a Cold War Museum.
+The mandate of the Diefenbunker is to increase throughout Canada and the world, interest in and a critical understanding of the Cold War, by preserving the bunker as a national historic site, and operating a Cold War museum.

 In 2010, the Diefenbunker underwent a massive capital campaign to retrofit the building’s fire systems.
 Because of the unique design of the building, fire code had limited it to a capacity of 60 people.
 After the building retrofit, the Diefenbunker was able to increase its capacity to 460 people.
-At this point, the Museum began to offer self-guided tours, audio guides, large events, rentals, and increased operating hours.
+At this point, the museum began to offer self-guided tours, audio guides, large events, rentals, and increased operating hours.

-Monday to Friday
+Wednesday to Friday

 Saturday and Sunday

-Children 5 and under: Free
+Child 5 and under: Free

 Parking is always free!